Free Periods • Free Period Stories

 In response, we developed #FreePeriodStories - a social media campaign designed to generate a menstruation conversation by encouraging people across the internet to share their most awkward, funny and relatable stories about periods.
 We created a taboo-smashing visual identity inspired by the rhythmic cycles of the body, social media strategy, and complete campaign plan and management - all pro bono.

-We kicked off the campaign by hosting a Free Periods Summit event; including a period panel, workshops, and themed cocktails with an audience of activists, experts and gynecology influencers.
+We kicked off the campaign by hosting a Free Periods Summit event, including a period panel, workshops, and themed cocktails with an audience of activists, experts and gynaecology influencers.
 Over the space of two weeks, we had period stories about endometriosis, infertility, menopause, period poverty, cultural backgrounds, religion and disability in addition to stories that were funny, awkward and graphic.
 We even had a period story from 1914!

 The campaign spread as far as Nigeria and Thailand.
 Participants included MPs and politicians, activists, celebrities, models, journalists, authors, TV and radio presenters, influencers, gynaecologists, and more.
 Highlights included Phillip Schofield, Emma Freud, Anais Gallagher, Rupi Kaur, Adwoa Aboah, Jane Garvey, Emma Barnett, Gemma Styles, The Slumflower and The Guilty Feminist. #FreePeriodStories also garnered support from organisations such as the UN, the Women’s Equality Party, UNICEF, GurlsTalk, Plan International, The Fawcett Society, Bodyform and The Eve Appeal.